 What i is Lactic Peel 50%/70%

-A potent lactic chemical peel is manufactured by a high-quality K Derma.
-It comes in a professional 50ml brown/amber sun protected glass bottle.
-Lactic acid is an anti-wrinkle and pigmentation-fighting ingredient found in over-the-counter (OTC) and professional-grade skin care products.
+A potent lactic chemical peel is manufactured by a high-quality K Derma, it comes in a 50ml bottle amber or transparent.
+Lactic acid is an anti-wrinkle and pigmentation-fighting ingredient found in over-the-counter (OTC) and professional-grade skincare products.
 Derived from milk, lactic acid belongs to a class of anti-aging ingredients called alpha-hydroxy acids (AHAs).
 Other examples of AHAs include glycolic acid and citric acid.
 If you have Rosacea or very dry and sensitive skin, then Lactic Acid Peel may be the better choice than any other peels.
 Lactic Acid only works to help the symptoms of Rosacea and does not offer a cure.

 Lactic acid is specifically used to treat hyperpigmentation, age spots, and other factors that contribute to a dull and uneven complexion.
 Other benefits of AHAs like lactic acid include improved skin tone and reduced pore appearance.
 However, unlike AHAs such as glycolic acid, lactic acid is a bit milder.
 This makes a lactic acid peel a better choice for sensitive skin.
 Lactic acid may also be an option if you’ve tried another AHA in the past and found the product too strong.